Baovc300904/Baovc_AWS_InternReport/content/1-Worklog/1.10-Week10/_index.md

 ### Week 10 Achievements:

-* Learned about AWS security:
+* Learned about AI/ML on AWS:
-  * Understood shared responsibility model
+  * Understood machine learning concepts and workflow
-  * Reviewed AWS security best practices
+  * Reviewed AWS AI/ML service portfolio
-  * Studied security pillar of Well-Architected Framework
+  * Studied SageMaker, Rekognition, Comprehend, Kendra capabilities

+* Practiced with Amazon SageMaker:
+  * Created Notebook Instance for ML development
+  * Trained simple models (Linear Regression, Image Classification)
+  * Deployed model endpoints for predictions
+  * Tested inference requests to endpoints
+  * Understood SageMaker workflow and pricing

-* Worked with AWS CloudTrail:
+* Worked with Amazon Rekognition:
-  * Enabled CloudTrail in AWS account
-  * Configured trail to log to S3 bucket
+  * Implemented face detection and recognition
+  * Tested object and scene detection in images
+  * Analyzed video content for objects and activities
-  * Reviewed API call history
+  * Integrated Rekognition API into web application
-  * Viewed events in CloudTrail console
-  * Understood log file format
+  * Explored use cases for computer vision

-* Practiced with AWS Config:
+* Experimented with NLP services:
-  * Enabled AWS Config service
-  * Set up Config rules for compliance:
+  * Used Amazon Comprehend for sentiment analysis
+  * Extracted key phrases and entities from text
-    * Check for encrypted EBS volumes
+  * Tested Amazon Kendra for intelligent search
-    * Verify S3 bucket versioning
-    * Check IAM password policy
-  * Reviewed compliance dashboard
-  * Viewed non-compliant resources
+  * Compared capabilities of different NLP services
+  * Identified real-world applications for AI/ML in business

 * Used AWS GuardDuty:
   * Enabled GuardDuty for threat detection